FOOLING THE “PATRIOTS”

 *

-94. Glenn Allen Brooks: Brooks runs a kitchen and bath remodeling business, and now faces two charges related to the Capitol Hill riot.
+94. GLENN ALLEN BROOKS: Brooks runs a kitchen and bath remodeling business, and initially faced two charges related to the Capitol Hill riot.
 Like so many others arrested as a result of the attack, Brooks was dressed in Trump gear when he climbed through a broken window into the building, and tried to disrupt the certification of the electoral vote.

 According to a neighbor, “There were assault weapons, full body armor, like top and bottom, battering rams, like it seemed like it was going to be something…they were getting ready for something.
 It was actually kinda scary.
 I thought it was fake.”

-But it wasn’t, and Brooks is one of more than a thousand individuals since arrested for a role in the Jan.
+But it wasn’t, and Brooks is one of more than 1,500 since arrested for a role in the Jan.
 6 riot.

 Federal authorities were originally tipped off by a member of Brooks’ prayer group after he texted selfies to the group, showing that he had breached the Capitol.
-He also allegedly bragged to the group, that he had taken part in the attack.
+He also bragged to the group that he had taken part in the attack.

 *